 On June 23, 2020, the Employee Trust sold an aggregate of 508,000 Subordinate Voting Shares pursuant to a number of private agreements.
-The Employee Trust continued to hold the remaining 417,000 Subordinate Voting Shares for the benefit of executive officers and employees of AHG and the AHG entities.
+The Employee Trust held the remaining 417,000 Subordinate Voting Shares for the benefit of executive officers and employees of AHG and the AHG entities.
 In September 2020, the Employee Trust began to distribute Subordinate Voting Shares to beneficiaries.
-As at the date hereof, 318,300 Subordinate Voting Shares have been distributed to executive officers and employees of AHG and the AHG entities.
-The Employee Trust continues to hold the remaining 98,700 Subordinate Voting Shares for its beneficiaries.
+As at the date hereof, 326,300 Subordinate Voting Shares have been distributed to executive officers and employees of AHG and the AHG entities.
+The Employee Trust continues to hold the remaining 90,700 Subordinate Voting Shares for its beneficiaries.

-The following table sets forth the number of Shares held that, to the knowledge of the Company, are subject to a contractual restriction on transfer as of December 31, 2021:
+The following table sets forth the number of Shares held that, to the knowledge of the Company, are subject to a contractual restriction on transfer as of December 31, 2022:

 Designation of Class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class

-Subordinate Voting Shares 98,700(1) 0.5%
+Subordinate Voting Shares 90,700(1) 0.5%

-Subordinate Voting Shares 606,061 (2) 3.4%

-Subordinate Voting Shares 518,672 (3) 2.9%
+Subordinate Voting Shares 522,116(2) 2.6%

-Subordinate Voting Shares 522,116 (4) 2.9%
+Subordinate Voting Shares 154,639(3) 0.8%

-- (1) 98,700 Subordinate Voting Shares held by the Employee Trust are subject to contractual restrictions pursuant to the terms of the Employee Benefit Plan Trust Agreement dated December 10, 2019. - (2) 235,909 Subordinate Voting Shares are held in escrow with TSX Trust Company and 370,152 Subordinate Voting Shares are subject to contractual restrictions pursuant to the terms of a Share Purchase Agreement dated February 23, 2021 in connection with the acquisition of Skelton - (3) 518,672 Subordinate Voting Shares are subject to contractual restrictions pursuant to the terms of a Share Purchase Agreement dated October 5, 2021 in connection with the acquisition of the remaining 51% of Skelton USA. - (4) 522,116 Subordinate Voting Shares are subject to contractual restrictions pursuant to the terms of a Share Purchase Agreement dated October 5, 2021 in connection with the acquisition of Boyle Transportation.
+- (1) 90,700 Subordinate Voting Shares held by the Employee Trust are subject to contractual restrictions pursuant to the terms of the Employee Benefit Plan Trust Agreement dated December 10, 2019. - (2) 522,116 Subordinate Voting Shares are subject to contractual restrictions pursuant to the terms of a Share Purchase Agreement dated - October 5, 2021 in connection with the acquisition of Boyle Transportation. - (3) 154,639 Subordinate Voting Shares are subject to contractual restrictions pursuant to the terms of a Share Purchase Agreement dated - February 9, 2022 in connection with the acquisition of LSU.